Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-28-import-export-minigame-configuration.md

 6. Configure a minigame with the same game type
 7. Click the edit button of the new minigame
 8. Click import configuration
-9. Select the previous downloaded file
+9. Select the previously downloaded file
 10. The configuration is shown in the modal with a success message
 11. Press the Ok button of the modal to save the configuration

 ## Alternative procedures

+_N/A_

 ## Criticality